 Weaning down or titrating up when using a compound formulation with a PPI can be super helpful in minimizing the transition of medications.
 Your doctor may have prescribed a medication like a proton pump inhibitor and typically when you start treatment it's helpful to start off slowly and introduce more of the medication each day.
 This will help minimize the effect of Acid Battle and easing into the treatment is best.

 As you know, it's extremely important that you work with you doctor on any medications being used and this is just an example of what a weaning program looks like.

 Say your doctor recommended a dose of 4mL (12mg) per dose.

-By day four your baby will be at the desired dosage and the issue of refluxing due to CO2 will be minimized.
-Why is titrating is so important?
-Because it will help minimize the effect of Acid Battle and easing into the treatment is best for babies belly.
+By day four the desired dosage and the issue of refluxing due to CO2 will be minimized.

-Of course all babies are different and we have worked with some babies that just require a little more time to wean.
+All babies are different, and we have worked with some babies that just require a little more time to wean.
+That's ok!

 All of these instructions should be done with the guidance of your doctor or if you need to consult with a doctor connect with one that specializes in infant acid reflux here!